Contents

 As you can see, Nursing and Finance are the only top-10 majors in terms of popularity that also made our highest-paying majors list.

-Two of these most popular majors – Biology and Psychology – recently made our list of most useless degrees (a cheeky claim, but find out why).
+Three of these most popular majors – Biology, Criminal Justice, and Psychology – recently made our list of most useless degrees (a cheeky claim, but find out why).

 Limitations on the data